gbv/aREF/aref.md

 `[a-zA-Z]{1,8}(’-’[a-zA-Z0-9]{1,8})`.
 Case can be ignored.*

-*NOTE: a **blank node identifier** MAY be used to refer to a particular blank note within the scope of an ARSF document.
+*NOTE: a **blank node identifier** MAY be used to refer to a particular blank note within the scope of an AREF document.
 Blank node identifiers are not part of RDF data.*

 ## List-map-structures